All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 We lubricate

 I started with the Idler Pulley.
 These holes are at the back of the printer.
 They pull the belts back and forth.
-Here is the translation of the official documentation:
+Here is the official documentation translation:

 Idler Pulley

 Several idler pulleys are installed on the printer.
-These idler rollers have sealed bearings inside, which do not require lubrication, but we still recommend adding a little lubricant between the idler pulley flange and the plastic holder to avoid squeaking.
-DO NOT add GREASE to the belts, as this may cause slippage or layer misalignment.
+These idler rollers have sealed bearings inside that do not require lubrication, but we still recommend adding a bit of lubricant between the idler pulley flange and the plastic holder to avoid squeaking.
+DO NOT add GREASE (lubricant) to the belts, as this may lead to belt slipping or layer misalignment.

-In all videos, they say that Super Lube should not get on the belt.
+In all videos, it is said that Super Lube should not get on the belt.
 I used a syringe and applied a drop on the top and bottom of the bearing.
 My printer is in a separate room, and I don't mind squeaks or anything like that, but better safe than sorry.

 Z-axis Lead Screws